 As a beneficiary of the disabled adult allowance (AAH - Allocation adulte handicapé), I was not allocated this accommodation even though I had the means to pay the rent.

-Ability to express oneself in a language other than French.
+Ability to express oneself in a language other than French

 I was refused access to this nightclub because I was overheard speaking Creole.

-Discrimination between people because they have undergone or refused to undergo hazing or testified to such acts (see French Penal Code).
+Victims of hazing or testified to such acts (see French Penal Code).

 I was refused membership of my business school’s sports association because I did not agree to go along with the hazing ritual.